therandogo/CyrusFPSGame/README.md

 3. Projectiles launched from the gun damages the cubes so keep hitting until they are destroyed
 4. Score for the respective cube is added to the UI Widget

-Overall this was a very fullfilling and fun project and I would love to pursue more of these experiences at your company if deemed possible!
+Overall this was a very fullfilling and fun project and I would love to pursue more of these experiences in the future!